winitzki/scall/tutorial/programming_dhall.md

 In this code, we begin with the value `pa : P a` and use `bind` to transform `pa` into a value of type `P (Pair a b)`.
 We could instead begin with `pb : P b` and proceed similarly.
-So, there are two ways of creating an `Applicative` instance out of a `Monad` instance, and they are reversals of each other (in the sense of the previous subsection).
+So, there are two ways of creating an `ApplicativeFunctor` evidence out of a `Monad` evidence, and they are reversals of each other (in the sense of the previous subsection).
-These two `Applicative` instances will be the same only if the monad instance is commutative.
+These two `ApplicativeFunctor` implementations will be the same only if the monad is commutative.

 ### Function types